Reuxbite/Project-Nirv/src/content/blog/chicken-egg-consulting-report.md

 ### 5.1 Subsidy-Led Scale (Uber, Lyft, DoorDash Model)

-**Mechanism:** Accept negative unit economics on both sides (or concentrate subsidy on demand side) for 2–5 years, funded by equity capital.
-Force demand density and supply response by making participation attractive on day one.
+**Mechanism:** Accept losing money on both sides (or mostly on demand) for 2-5 years using investor capital.
+Make it attractive for everyone to join from day one, which forces density and gets supply to respond.

 **When this works:**
 - High supply elasticity (labor, merchants will respond to incentives)